-Does the general public have any concerns about the global impact of counterfeit products and do they perceive that it is a victimless crime.
+Does your organisation's approach to external threats consider the global impact of counterfeit products and do leaders perceive that it is a victimless crime.
 With the exponential growth and impact to business and government projects what deterrence can be put in place to raise awareness and significantly impact this illicit transnational crime.

 Start with what is right rather than what is acceptable